suetco/suet/docs/installation.md

 - Run `git clone https://github.com/kehers/suet` in the directory or just download and unzip right in
 - Run `npm install`

-Next, you will need to create the environmental variables.
+Next, you will need to update the environment variables.
+There is a `.env.example` file that contains the needed variables.
+Open the file, edit the variables and rename the file to `.env`.

 The email variables (prefixed with `EMAIL_`) are used to send password recovery emails.
-Suet uses [Mailgun’s API](https://documentation.mailgun.com/en/latest/quickstart-sending.html#how-to-start-sending-email) to send emails instead of normal SMTP.
+(Suet uses [Mailgun’s API](https://documentation.mailgun.com/en/latest/quickstart-sending.html#how-to-start-sending-email) to send emails instead of normal SMTP).
 The Slack variables (prefixed with `SLACK_`) are used to sign in Slack accounts that should be connected to the Mailgun domains for notifications.
 (See [Connecting Slack](#connecting-slack))

 The environment variables are: